webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 {{< /code >}}

 #### (3-2) Prepare a configuration file
-To run the tool, you will need to create a `project.json` configuration file for each project and place it in the root of that project.
+To run the tool, create a `project.json` configuration file for each project and place it in the root of that project.

-The loctool will recursively search the given directory (current dir by default) for project.json files to find the roots of the projects.
+The loctool recursively search the given directory (current dir by default) for project.json files to find the roots of the projects.
 The root of each project will be recursively searched for localizable files.

-If want to learn more in detail, Please visit [loctool](https://github.com/iLib-js/loctool/blob/development/README.md#configuration) project site.
+For more information about loctool, please visit the [loctool](https://github.com/iLib-js/loctool/blob/development/README.md#configuration) project site.

-Here's an example for webOS application.
+Here's an example for a webOS application.

 {{< code "project.json" true >}}